urbanze/esp32-udp/README.md

 # ESP32 IDF UDP library
 All functions have comments and are inspired in the Arduino Core.
-WiFi Library used: [WiFi](https://github.com/urbanze/esp32-wifi)
+WiFi Library used: [WiFi](https://github.com/urbanze/esp32-wifi)\
+Removing some specific lines, this library can work in any system with BSD SOCKET support.

 # Simple example to listen and send echo
 Attention: ESP32 will be listening port 19000 and send echo in port 5000.